Private Client news

 The most important change is the creation of a national Ultimate Beneficial Owner register (‘UBO-register’).
 Belgian companies and other legal entities must collect the necessary information on their beneficial owner(s), which is recorded in the UBO-register.

-New inheritance law from 1 September 2018
+New inheritance law from 1 September 2018: Should you make a declaration to maintain the old rules?

 12 September 2017